Environmental Sciences (ES)

 ES 1003.
 Survey Topics in Environmental Studies.
 (3-0) 3 Credit Hours.

-A broad based survey course intended to provide a comprehensive introduction to the multidisciplinary field of environmental studies.
-This course examines the ecological, social, and political-economic aspects of contemporary environmental issues from an interdisciplinary perspective.
-May be applied toward the Core Curriculum requirement in Social and Behavioral Sciences.
+A broad-based survey course intended to provide a comprehensive introduction to the multidisciplinary field of environmental studies.
+This course examines the ecological, social, political, and economic aspects of contemporary environmental issues from an interdisciplinary perspective.
+May be applied toward the Core Curriculum Component Area Requirement in Social and Behavioral Sciences.
 Generally offered: Fall and Spring.
-Course Fees: LRS1 $46.20; STSI $21.60.
+Course Fee: LRS1 $46.20; STSI $21.60.

 ES 1111.
 Environmental Botany Laboratory.
 (0-3) 1 Credit Hour.
 (TCCN = BIOL 1111)